-Within Small – Medium sized Enterprises employee relations can be harmonious or exploitive, or anything in between, or even change continuously depending on the various challenges SME’s react to.
-Positive employee relations are directly linked to higher levels of employee engagement and equally relate to productivity levels, enabling the business to increase its potential to achieve enhanced business outcomes.
+Within Small to Medium sized Enterprises an employee relations strategy can be harmonious or exploitive, or anything in between, or even change continuously depending on the various challenges SME’s react to.
+A positive employee relations strategy is directly linked to higher levels of employee engagement and equally relate to productivity levels, enabling the business to increase its potential to achieve enhanced business outcomes.

-Employee relations describes the relationship between any individual employees, their co-workers, superiors and the organisation as a whole.
+An employee relations strategy fosters the relationship between any individual employees, their co-workers, superiors and the organisation as a whole.
 Positive, strong employee relations should include employees who feel good about themselves, and about their job.
 It is important that organisations strive for good employee relations as this is a key contributing factor when the degree of job satisfaction of an employee is being considered.
 Positive employee relations means increase job satisfaction, and as a result, organisational commitment and is proven to decrease absence rates, timekeeping issues and employee turnover.

 There a few simple steps organisations can take to actively improve the employee relations within the workplace.

 - Management must treat all employees fairly and equally.
 Employees have an expectation of fair treatment and so favouritism or discrimination, is not only illegal but will have detrimental effects on employee relations.

 - Maintain open systems of communication.
 Remembering that communicating should always be a two way process, and not just management continuously making decisions and changes without considering employees’ opinions and taking these on board if feasible.
 Ensuring employees are always kept well- informed or know where or who to approach for information.
 Informed employees will always make better decisions and are more likely to be motivated to carry out their roles.
 In addition, by keeping employees informed, they are more likely to feel a part of the organisation which will in turn increase job satisfaction and organisational commitment.
 A good rapport between employee and employer will ensure the workforce feels comfortable with the organisation and management.